 Writing for SEO is all about crafting content that’s optimized for search engines like Google.
 If you write for SEO, your content will rank higher in the search engine results pages (SERPs) which will generate more organic traffic.

-- Attract ‘right fit’ traffic – The consumers your content targets should align with your product/service to guarantee conversions.
+- Good content attracts ‘right fit’ traffic – The consumers your content targets should align with your product/service to guarantee conversions.

-- Promote messaging – Craft your messaging so that it resonates with customers.
+- Good content promotes messaging – Craft your messaging so that it resonates with customers.
 Then, implement that message across all of your content.

-- Convert visitors – Asking them to download something, talk to sales, etc.
+- Good content converts visitors – Asking them to download something, talk to sales, etc.

 When crafting content for SEO, focus on the details for each of the following: